johngodley/redirection/readme.txt

 Display geographic information about an IP address, as well as a full user agent information, to try and understand who the visitor is.

+You are able to disable or reduce IP collection to meet the legal requirements of your geographic region.

 = Track 404 errors =

 Redirection will keep track of all 404 errors that occur on your site, allowing you to track down and fix problems.

+Errors can be grouped to show where you should focus your attention, and can be redirected in bulk.

 = Apache & Nginx support =